Tuesday, December 27, 2011

 “Hearts are broken,” Lillian Dyson carefully underlined in a book.
 “Sweet relationships are dead.”

-This is the 7th Chief Inspector Gamache/ Three Pines mystery and I’m still a happy fan.
+A Trick of the Light is the 7th Chief Inspector Gamache/ Three Pines mystery and I’m still a happy fan.
 I have found most series authors have either gotten formulaic or lost the edge by about #5.
 Not so with Louise Penny.
 I still want to meet the residents of Three Pines and the Chief Inspector and his family and team from the Sûreté du Québec.
 Although there are references to earlier events from the series, they are explained enough to not confuse the first-time reader.
 I’m sure even if you start with this one, you’ll want to read them all!

 10-year old Pia narrates this contemporary gothic tale that blends middle school angst, childish gullibility, and real-life mystery in a totally believable way.
 Set in the German village of Bad Münstereifel, the story has a Brothers Grimm-like air that draws one in as Pia’s adventures unfold.
 Ostracized due to an incident regarding her grandmother, Pia’s only friend is another outsider referred to as Stink-Stefan.
 The two are bright but still young enough to be unsure about fact vs. fable in village lore.
 All they know for certain is that Katharina Linden vanished earlier after a village parade and now another girl has, too.
 As this Nancy Drew/Hardy Boy team uncovers more disappearances and learns village history (both truth and fable) from Herr Schiller, the tale becomes more threatening.
 Pia and Stefan’s youth and innocence make what is every parent’s nightmare of kidnapping and murder an intriguing mystery to be unraveled.